Stress-linked pairs of vertices and the generic stress matroid: The generic stress matroid

 This is an irreducible affine variety of dimension $|E|$.
 Let $\pi_1$ and $\pi_2$ denote the projection of $\CC^E \times \CC^E$ onto the first and second factor, respectively.
-It is known that for every smooth point $x \in X$,
+It is known that for every smooth point $x \in X_{sm}$,

-see \cite[Section 2.1.4]{fischer.piontkowski_2001}.
+see~\cite[Section 2.1.4]{fischer.piontkowski_2001}.
 In other words, taking the Zariski closure in the definition of $C_X$ does not add new points over smooth points of $X$.
-The \emph{dual variety} of $X$ is defined as $X^* = \overline{\pi_2(C_X)}.$ This is a homogeneous irreducible affine variety in $\CC^E$.
+The \emph{dual variety} of $X$ is defined as $X^* = \overline{\pi_2(C_X)}$.
+This is an irreducible homogeneous affine variety in $\CC^E$.
 It can be more concretely described as the Zariski closure of